Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 consistency proof combined with an inclusion proof for the log entries that were provided to prove the latter two properties.
-That is, the minimum set of intermediate hashes from the log tree are provided that are necessary to compute both the old root hash (when the log entry that was advertised by the user was the rightmost one), and the new root hash of the tree.
+That is, the minimum set of intermediate hashes from the log tree are provided that are necessary to compute the new root hash from the given log entries and the full subtrees retained by the user.

-Users that have never interacted with the Transparency Log before will not be able to advertise a tree head they've previously observed.
-For these users, the Transparency Log simply provides the timestamps and prefix tree root hashes of the log entries on the frontier, along with an inclusion proof.
-The user verifies that the timestamps are monotonic and retains the rightmost timestamp and root hash for future queries.
+For users which have never interacted with the Transparency Log before and don't have a previous tree head to advertise, the Transparency Log simply provides the log tree's full subtree hashes and the rightmost log entry's timestamp directly.
+These are then retained for later queries.

 # Monitoring the Tree